SchulzLab/TEPIC/README.md

 -------
 Annotation of genomic regions using Transcription factor (TF) binding sites and epigenetic data.

-##News
+## News
 08.06.2017: Version 2.0 of TEPIC is available.
+With version 2 of TEPIC, we introduced new features:
+* We extended the set of PSEMs.
+* TF affinities are now computed using a C++ implementation of TRAP.
+* Affinities can now be normalised for peak length during TF-gene score computation.
+* The length of the PSEMs can be considered in the normalisation.
+* We introduced features for peak length and peak counts.
+* Scaling can now be performed in two ways: The original way as proposed in the TEPIC manuscript by directly multiplying peak signal and TF affinities or by generating a separate signal feature.

 ## Introduction
 *TEPIC* segments the genome into user specified regions and annotates those with TF binding using TRAP (1).
 These predictions are aggregated to gene scores.
 Within this aggregation TEPIC offers exponential decay (2) and scaling of TF region scores using the signal of an open chromatin assay.

-With version 2 of TEPIC, we introduced new features:
-* Affinities can now be normalised for peak length during TF-gene score computation.
+While computing gene TF scores, TEPIC can perform normalisation for peak length (optionally correcting for the length of the binding motifs as well) and produces seperate features for peak length, peak count and/or peak signal.
+These can be used in downstream applications to, e.g. to determine the influence of chromatin accessiblity on gene expression, without considering detailed information on TF binding.

-* The length of the PSEMs can be considered in the normalisation.
+Further details on TEPIC can be found in the provided description [TEPIC-INVOKE.pdf](TEPIC-INVOKE.pdf).
-* We introduced features for peak length and peak counts.
-* Scaling can now be performed in two ways: The traditional way as proposed in the TEPIC manuscript by directly multiplying peak signal and TF affinities or by generating a separate signal feature.

 ## Installing TEPIC
 To run *TEPIC* the following packages/software must be installed: